Coronavirus travel advice

 As you think about making travel plans, consider these questions:

-- Is COVID-19 spreading at your destination?
-The more cases at your destination, the more likely you are to get infected during travel.
+- Is COVID-19 spreading where you live or at your destination?
+The more cases in your community or at your destination, the more likely you are to get and spread COVID-19 during travel.

 - Are you at increased risk for severe illness?
 Anyone can get COVID-19, but older adults and people of any age with certain medical conditions are at increased risk for severe illness from COVID-19.